Soccer-Don't mention 1950! England head to scene of U.S. upset

-BELO HORIZONTE, Brazil, June 20 As if two defeats at the World Cup in Brazil was not depressing enough for England, now they return to the scene of their infamous loss to a team of American amateurs six decades ago.
+BELO HORIZONTE Brazil As if two defeats at the World Cup in Brazil was not depressing enough for England, now they return to the scene of their infamous loss to a team of American amateurs six decades ago.

 It was in Belo Horizonte, where the current team play their last Group D match against Costa Rica on Tuesday, that much-feared England lost 1-0 in 1950 to a feisty, blue-collar U.S. side in one of the World Cup's greatest ever upsets.